-You can use a hair dryer to speed up the bonding process.
+For best results on porous surfaces, use a hair dryer to heat the adhesive tape before attaching.
 Just make sure not to overheat the tape.

 Is Flex Tape waterproof?

 A more dependable long-term option would be Flex Seal, a waterproof liquid sealant.
-Like Flex Tape, it will take 24 to 48 hours to completely bond or cure in this case.
+Like Flex Tape, it will take 24 to 48 hours to completely bond or cure.

 Is Flex Tape Removable – How to Remove it From the Surface?